Fulguropsis feldmanni

 Fulguropsis feldmanni is a species of sea snail, a marine gastropod mollusk in the family Busyconidae, the crown conches and their allies.

 Description

 The shell grows to a length of 57 mm.
+Fulguropsis feldmanni belongs to a genus of whelk-like sea snails primarily distributed along the eastern coast of North America.
+Its distribution in the Gulf of Mexico represents a southward extension into subtropical Mexican waters, where it co-occurs with related species such as Fulguropsis texana.

 Distribution

 This species occurs in the Gulf of Mexico, off Yucatán, Mexico.